 In Peutz-Jeghers syndrome, people have many small polyps in the stomach, small intestine, and large intestine.
 They also have numerous bluish black spots on their face, inside their mouth, and on their hands and feet.
 The spots tend to fade by puberty except for those inside the mouth.
-People with Peutz-Jeghers syndrome have an increased risk of developing cancer in many organs, particularly the pancreas, small intestine, colon, breast, lung, ovary, and uterus.
+People with Peutz-Jeghers syndrome have an increased risk of developing cancer in many organs, particularly the pancreas, stomach, small intestine, colon, breast, lung, testes, ovaries, and uterus.

 Most polyps do not cause symptoms.
 When they do, the most common symptom is bleeding from the rectum.
 A large polyp may cause cramps, abdominal pain, obstruction, or intussusception Intussusception Intussusception is a disorder in which one segment of the intestine slides into another, much like the parts of a telescope.
 The affected segments block the bowel and block blood flow.
 The cause... read more (one segment of the intestine slides into another, much like the parts of a telescope).
 Large polyps with tiny fingerlike projections that can be seen only with a microscope (called villous adenomas) may excrete water and salts, causing excessive watery diarrhea that may result in low levels of potassium in the blood (hypokalemia Hypokalemia (Low Level of Potassium in the Blood) In hypokalemia, the level of potassium in blood is too low.
 A low potassium level has many causes but usually results from vomiting, diarrhea, adrenal gland disorders, or use of diuretics.
 A... read more ).
 Rarely, a rectal polyp on a long stalk drops down and dangles through the anus.